sanath-narasimhan/academic-static/content/post/Naive-Bayes-classifier.md

 naive_class_dict['Urinary Tract Infection'][3]['reaction'] = [74, 66]
 naive_class_dictnaivecps['Urinary Tract Infection'][3]['medication'] = [265, 198]

-* so, the probablity of a given query belonging to a class is
+* so, the probability of a given query belonging to a class is

 P(class | w1,w2,w3) = log(P(w1 | class) * P(w1 | class) * P(w1 | class) * P(class))

-* probablity of a class is
+* probability of a class is

 P(class) = number of reviews in the class / total number of reviews

-* probablity of a word w1 occuring in a class
+* probability of a word w1 occurring in a class

 * p(w1 | class) = (number of times w1 occurs in class + alpha) / (total number of words in class + total number of words in the vocabulary)

 * Here aplha is the smoothing factor which helps overcome problems of when a word in the query does not occur within a class.
-This hyperparameter comes handy when trying to optimize the classification, that is increase the accuracy.
+This hyperparameter comes handy when trying to optimize the classification to increase the accuracy.

 <pre>
 P(Urinary Tract Infection) = 0.008207509918583007